 Create a Configurable Transaction

-See below for an example on how to build a login using configurable transactions.
+See below an example on how to build a login using configurable transactions.
 Keep in mind that, since transactions vary depending on the functionality you want to build and on the client's requirements, you might encounter different approaches on how to build a similar transaction.

 Prerequisites